 This jar, with a man’s face on its spout and four maize cobs in high relief on its body, is one of many examples associated with maize in MAA.
 Without potters’ wheels, in simple ovens and using a variety of raw materials, maize cobs were realistically shaped in high relief, painted, with fretwork surfaces, carved, but sometimes also depicted schematically and abstractly.

-Unsurprisingly, there are objects similar to the Cambridge maize jar in the museums to which the Spottiswoode collection was distributed, such as this one in the Pitt Rivers Museum.
+Unsurprisingly, there are objects similar to the Cambridge maize jar in the museums to which the Spottiswoode collection was distributed, such as this one (figure 2) in the Pitt Rivers Museum.
 But perhaps, more interesting is the similarity between those jars and the one in the Larco Herrera Museum in Peru (figure 3).

-There is no online information about this object discovery, provenance, or any other information that could link it to the Spottiswoode collection.
+There is no information online about this object’s discovery, provenance, or any other information that could link it to the Spottiswoode collection.
 But is it possible that at some point objects in the Larco Herrera collection were part of the same set that arrived in the UK?

 A second vessel in MAA, with maize cobs in its body is also part of the Spottiswoode collection.
-It is possible that the base of this served as a mould or at least as a source of inspiration to make the other two objects below, adding a distinctive element to each.
+It is possible that the base of this served as a mould or at least as a source of inspiration to make the other two objects on the right, adding a distinctive element to each.

 The use of moulds for making ceramics during the late period in the north coast of Peru is well known, and the number of objects of the same type and motif common.
-Perhaps, the repetition of the same object in large collections influenced decisions for dividing up archaeological collections such as the one that in 1921 arrived in the United Kingdom.
+Perhaps, the repetition of the same object in large collections influenced decisions for dividing up archaeological collections such as the one that arrived in the UK in 1921.
 But, why insist on a maize motif?

 Both in life and in death, food was placed at the centre of human social relations in the past.
 Maize was the main staple food of most of the pre-Columbian North American, Mesoamerican, South American, and Caribbean groups, and it served not only dietary but social purposes.
 It played a leading role in the establishment of alliances, exchanges, and power relations.